 To rinse or not to rinse:

-Do not rinse pasta after draining because you lose the binding quality of the starch.
-When the cooked pasta is added to the sauce, the starch binds to the sauce and thus the flavor is absorbed into the pasta.
-For best results, when the pasta is done cooking, be sure to add it immediately to the sauce.
+Do not rinse pasta after draining because you want the sauce and all of its flavor to soak into the pasta.
+For best results, when the pasta is done cooking, lift it directly out of the cooking water with a spider or slotted spoon and plop it directly into the sauce.